Special Educational Needs: Support for your child

 We recognise that change can be challenging.
-In the summer term we have a ‘moving up’ day for each year group to become familiar with their new September classroom and teachers.
-As we are a spilt site school this is particularly important for our reception class moving into year 1.
+In the summer term we have a ‘moving up’ time for each year group to become familiar with their new September classroom and teachers.
+As we are a spilt site school, this is particularly important for our reception class moving into year 1.
 Throughout the last term the children and staff visit each other regularly.
 Picture books are made to take home and look at and talk about over the summer holidays with children who find this transition particularly difficult.

 St James’ Breakfast Club opens at 8am each morning.
-Parent/carers can find out about places (which have a small cost) by contacting the office.
+Parent/carers can find out about places (which have a small daily cost) by contacting the office.

 All children are welcome to attend any of our extra-curricular clubs (places permitting).
-There is lots to choose from and something happening every night of the week (and some mornings too) and they are all free.
+There are lots to choose from and something happening every night of the week (and some mornings too) and they are all free.
 Most clubs are run on a term by term basis and letters are sent home with details so that parents/carers can fill in permission slips.
 Clubs are run by school staff and visiting specialists.
 Our Monday Activity Night clubs offer a wide range of activities from sports to crafts and are purposely inclusive and open to all children from year 1 to year 6.